WHDT

-WHDT (channel 9) is an independent television station licensed to Stuart, Florida, United States, serving the West Palm Beach area.
-It is owned by the E. W. Scripps Company alongside NBC affiliate WPTV-TV (channel 5); Scripps also provides certain services to Fox affiliate WFLX (channel 29) under a shared services agreement (SSA) with Gray Media.
-The stations share studios on South Australian Avenue in downtown West Palm Beach (mailing address says Banyan Boulevard, also known as 1st Street); WHDT's transmitter is located near Wellington west of US 441/SR 7.
+WHDT (channel 9), branded as The Spot – South Florida 9, is an independent television station licensed to Stuart, Florida, United States, serving the West Palm Beach area.
+It is owned by the E. W. Scripps Company alongside NBC affiliate WPTV-TV (channel 5) and managed with Fox affiliate WFLX (channel 29).
+The three stations share studios on Banyan Boulevard in downtown West Palm Beach; WHDT's transmitter is located near Wellington west of US 441/SR 7.

 While the present facility dates to 2002, WHDT dates to 1997, originally as a low-power station.
 It was founded by Günter Marksteiner and was early to convert to high-definition program origination and broadcasting, including being the first digital-only television station authorized for must-carry.
 Early programming consisted of a mix of Deutsche Welle output and classic reruns before cycling through a mix of programming services.
 Scripps bought WHDT from Marksteiner in 2018; the station features Florida Panthers hockey telecasts and some syndicated programs.